ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_selection_reduction/_cheatsheet.md

 Techniques:

-- **K-fold Validation:** In this method, we can look at the cross validation score of each fold and analyse the folds which have poor CV scores, what are the common attributes of records having poor scores, etc.
+- **K-fold Validation**: In this method, we can look at the cross validation score of each fold and analyse the folds which have poor CV scores, what are the common attributes of records having poor scores, etc.

   <img src="image3.png" style="width:4.5in" />

-- **Manual Method:** Here we can evaluate the CV of each record (predicted vs. actual) and filter/analyse the records having a poor CV score.
+- **Manual Method**: Here we can evaluate the CV of each record (predicted vs. actual) and filter/analyse the records having a poor CV score.
 This will help us in analysing why this is happening in the first place.

   <img src="image4.png" style="width:4.5in" />